radian-software/selectrum/README.md

 Technical points:

-* When adding a new state variable (like for example `selectrum--current-candidate-index`), you should think if its value needs to be preserved when entering a recursive Selectrum session.
-  If so, you should add it to the list in `selectrum--save-global-state`.
+* When adding a new state variable, make sure it is declared as a local variable (using `defvar-local`) so recursive sessions aren't affected.
+By convention we also use `setq-local` each time such a state variable is set.
 * By default, `debug-on-error` doesn't work for errors that happen on `post-command-hook`.
 You can work around the issue like so: